 In the first quarter of 2004, we announced the amendment of certain terms of the investment agreement with Millennium.
 The key elements of the revised investment agreement included an extension of the maturity date of the \$5.0 million outstanding convertible debt to April 15, 2004 (or the third business day after effectiveness of the related registration statement, if later), and a rescheduling of our decision points regarding whether to sell the remaining \$14.7 million worth of common shares to four option dates through March of 2005, at each of which we may issue up to \$3,675,000 worth of commons shares.
 On April 15, 2004, the \$5.0 million of convertible debt to Millennium was paid in full in cash.
 On July 27, 2004, we exercised our option and issued 920,284 common shares for proceeds of \$3,675,000.
+On October 12, 2004, we announced an amendment of the development agreement whereby Millennium assumed responsibility for all subsequent development work and expenses for MLN2222 at initiation of Phase II testing.
+We will continue to provide quantities of bulk drug substance requested by Millennium at the expense of Millennium for Phase II trials.
+We will be entitled to receive an undisclosed royalty on future net sales of MLN2222, as well as payments related to the achievement of clinical and regulatory milestones.
+The investment agreement between the companies is terminated and there will be no further issuance of our common shares to Millennium.

 In the first quarter of 2004, we entered into an exclusive multi-product collaboration agreement with Chiron for the development and commercialization of antibody products for the treatment of cancer.
 Under the terms of the agreement, the companies will share costs and profits on a 70-30 basis, with our share being 30%.
-We are entitled to initial payments totaling \$10 million, which we received in March and June of 2004.
+We were entitled to initial payments totaling \$10 million, which we received in March and June of 2004.
+These payments will be recognized ratably over sixty months, the expected term of the agreement.
 Additionally, Chiron is obligated to provide a loan facility of up to \$50 million to fund up to 75% of our share of development expenses to be incurred beginning in 2005.
 Chiron's profit share, if and when such profit is achieved, is subject to a limited upward adjustment, which in turn, may be reduced if certain benchmarks are achieved or if Chiron elects to extend the program from three years to five years.
-The initial payment of \$10 million dollars will be recognized ratably over sixty months, the expected term of the agreement.